Roger Moore: Kristina "Kiki" Tholstrup

 Moore and Mattioli separated in 1993 after Moore developed feelings for a Swedish-born Danish socialite, Kristina "Kiki" Tholstrup.
 Moore later described his prostate cancer diagnosis in 1993 as "life-changing", which led him to reassess his life and marriage.
 Mattioli and Tholstrup had long been friends, but Mattioli was scathing of her in the book she subsequently wrote about her relationship with Moore, Nothing Lasts Forever, describing how she felt betrayed by Tholstrup and discarded by Moore.

 Moore remained silent on his divorce from Mattioli, later saying that he did not wish to hurt his children by "engaging in a war of words".
 Moore's children refused to speak to him for a period after the divorce, but they were later reconciled with their father.
 Mattioli refused to grant Moore a divorce until 2000, when a £10 million settlement was agreed.
 Moore subsequently married Tholstrup in 2002.
 Moore said that he loved Tholstrup as she was "organised", "serene", "loving", and "calm", saying, "I have a difficult life.
 I rely on Kristina totally.
 When we are travelling for my job, she is the one who packs.
 Kristina takes care of all that".
 Moore also said that his marriage to Tholstrup was "a tranquil relationship, there are no arguments".
-Tholstrup had a daughter, Christina Knudsen, from a previous relationship; Knudsen described her stepfather as a positive influence, saying, "I was in difficult relationships but that all changed" when her mother met Moore.
-Christina Knudsen died from cancer on 25 July 2016, at the age of 47; Moore posted on Twitter, "We are heartbroken" and "We were all with her, surrounding her with love, at the end".
+Tholstrup had two children, Hans-Christian Knudsen Jr. and Christina Knudsen, from a previous marriage; Christina described her stepfather as a positive influence, saying, "I was in difficult relationships but that all changed" when her mother met Moore.
+Christina Knudsen died of cancer on 25 July 2016, at the age of 47; Moore wrote, "We are heartbroken" and "We were all with her, surrounding her with love, at the end".